anestisb/android-prepare-vendor/README.md

 ### Status update (15 Sep 2017)
 As of Oreo release (8.0) Google has improved the state of the proprietary vendor blobs for Pixel devices.
 State of supported Nexus devices has not changed much.
-FOr Pixel devices most vendor specific resources have been moved to vendor partition and thus simplify & reduce the amount of work that needs to be done to include /system dependencies.
+For Pixel devices most vendor specific resources have been moved to vendor partition and thus simplify & reduce the amount of work that needs to be done to include /system dependencies.
 Furthermore, the original bytecode is no longer stripped from the factory APKs, enabling an easier inclusion of these resources